-The museum is located on a 5-minute walk from Harajuku Station
+The museum is located a 5-minute walk from Harajuku Station.

 Ota Memorial Museum of Art

-Ota Memorial Museum of Art (太田記念美術館) is a charming museum featuring exquisite ukiyo-e paintings and prints from the vast collection of the late Ota Seizo, which includes over 10,000 pieces.
-The museum offers a rotating selection of exhibits, ensuring fresh displays each month.
-Art lovers will appreciate the opportunity to explore these iconic works from Japan's rich history of woodblock printing.
+The Ota Memorial Museum of Art (太田記念美術館) is a delightful destination for art lovers, showcasing a remarkable collection of ukiyo-e paintings and prints from the extensive collection of the late Ota Seizo, which includes over 10,000 pieces.
+Located in the heart of Tokyo's vibrant Shibuya district, the museum offers a rotating selection of exhibits, ensuring that visitors can experience new and diverse displays each month.
+These exhibitions highlight the beauty and intricacy of ukiyo-e, a traditional Japanese woodblock printing technique, allowing visitors to explore iconic works that reflect Japan’s rich cultural and artistic history.

 Hours and Fees